evoldoers/historian/README.md

 	historian gp120.fa

-This will generally be pretty fast, but you can make it faster with the `-fast` option:
+This will generally be pretty fast, but you can make it faster (at a slight cost in accuracy) using the `-fast` option:

 	historian gp120.fa -fast

+The `-fast` option is an alias for several reconstruction options, as described in the [help message](#HelpText).

 #### Commands